nabilfp/linux-security-monitor/README.md

 As an Information Systems student diving deep into the Blue Team (SOC) side of cybersecurity, I wanted a third option.
 I needed a tool that acts like a quick "vibe check" for any Linux environment.
 Something you can drop into a server, run instantly without worrying about broken dependencies, and get a clean, human-readable breakdown of what's happening under the hood.

-**The Evolution to v3.1:**
+**The Evolution to v3.2:**
-We started with a passive monitor (v1.0), moved to an active Threat Hunting tool (v2.2), and introduced headless daily automation (v3.0).
-But for the **v3.1 Update**, we stepped into the territory of a true Intrusion Detection System (IDS).
-The script now performs cryptographic hashing (FIM) to catch stealthy privilege escalation attempts.
+We started with a passive monitor (v1.0), scaled into an automated SOAR platform (v3.0), and added cryptographic verification (v3.1).
+For the **v3.2 Forensic Update**, we integrated digital forensics and incident response (DFIR) capabilities.
+The script now bypasses deceptive file extensions entirely, stripping away malware cloaking techniques by analyzing raw file architecture directly inside volatile memory pathways.

 ### 🎯 Core Objectives of This Project
 - **Zero Bloatware:** No `npm install`, no Python virtual environments required.
 Just pure, native Bash.
 - **OPSEC-First (Leave No Trace):** A true auditor doesn't leave their tools behind.
 This update features ephemeral execution and a self-destruct mechanism to wipe both the project folder and temporary baselines upon exit.
-- **Proactive Defense:** Capable of establishing cryptographic baselines for critical system files to detect unauthorized modifications.
+- **Deep DFIR Triaging:** Unmasks stealthy advanced persistent threats (APTs) and rootkit payloads hiding in world-writable system spaces using strict signature analysis.

 ---